nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 looks like the first 5 columns are consistent, and then it gets messy. we can punt on data cleanup by just working with those first 5, which contain interesting data like distance, passengers, and date.

-before we jump on ec2, lets grab the first million rows of the first file to our local environment and prototype our data scripts.
+before we jump on ec2, let's grab the first million rows of the first file to our local environment and prototype our data scripts.

 ```bash
 >> aws s3 cp "$prefix/$(echo $keys | awk '{print $1}')" - 2>/dev/null \